Typical Secured Search

 MyCompany_Financial_Report_2016-2017_Draft_with_CEO_Comments.pdf

-, or to have his user security identity,jsmith@mycompany.com
+, or have his user security identity,jsmith@mycompany.com

 , added by the item owner to the list of allowed security identities. -